bobwol/facebook-chatbot-tutorial/README.md

 # Facebook Chatbot Tutorial
-Step by step guide how to build a chatbot sample app using facebook messenger plattform and node.js
+Step by step guide how to build a fully functional chatbot sample app using facebook messenger plattform and node.js

-This sample shows how to create a fully functional chatbot.

-1. Build Facebook integration with node.js backend
-2. Deploy on Heroku

 # Facebook integration